 Pennsylvania Flood Maps

-Whether you’re a property owner, industry professional, local official, or community, you already can use the Federal Emergency Management Agency (FEMA)’s current flood rate insurance maps (FIRMS) to assess your area’s current flood risk.
+Whether you’re a property owner, industry professional, local official, or community, use the Federal Emergency Management Agency flood rate insurance maps to assess your area’s current flood risk.

-Letters of Map Amendment (LOMAs), a type of LOMC, are amendments to effective flood insurance rate maps (FIRMs) which establish that a structure or property should not be included in the floodplain due to naturally high ground.
+- Letters of Map Amendments are amendments to effective flood insurance rate maps which establish that a structure or property should not be included in the floodplain due to naturally high ground.

 how to request a change to your flood zone designation from FEMA.

-eLOMA Tool is a web-based system for the submission and printing of simple Letter of Map Amendment requests relating to single-lot residential structures or properties with detailed study areas.
-The tool can only be used by licensed land surveyors and professional engineers.
+Licensed land surveyors and professional engineers can access FEMA's web-based system for the submission and printing of simple Letter of Map Amendment requests relating to single-lot residential structures or properties with detailed study areas.

-The Online LOMC Tool is for submitting LOMRs and LOMAs.
+- The Online tool is for submitting LOMRs and LOMAs.
 It can be used in place of the MT-EZ, MT-1, or MT-2 paper forms.

-Online and paper LOMC applications have the same turnaround time.
-Determinations for Amendments will be issued within 60 days and determinations for Revisions will be issued within 90 days of the completed request.
+Online and paper applications have the same turnaround time.
+Determinations for amendments will be issued within 60 days and determinations for revisions will be issued within 90 days of the completed request.